filipesam/code_snippets/README.md

 openssl rsautl -decrypt -in ciphered.txt -inkey private.pem -out decrypted.txt
 ```

+### This does not work with big files, RSA 'public-key' crypto is not made for encrypting files.
+Do to that use a Symmetric cipher like AES.

 The rest of the files are tests with ***php*** and ***python***